 - 1. Observe at least five devices in use in at least five school periods. - 2.
-Prepare a presentation Oral/ Powerpoint on the relevance of Braille for children with visual impairment - Prepare a report on the availability and use of Mathematical devices (at least two) in one special school and on inclusive school Essential Readings: - A Restatement of the Layout, Definitions and the Rules of the Standard English Braille System (1971).
+Draw up an item-wise price list of at least ten devices from different sources. - 3. prepare a presentation Oral/ Powerpoint on the relevance of Braille for children with visual impairment - 4.
+Prepare a report on the availability and use of Mathematical devices (at least two) in one special school and on inclusive school - 5.
+Make a report on the application of at least two non-optical devices for children with low vision.

+Essential Readings:

+- A Restatement of the Layout, Definitions and the Rules of the Standard English Braille System (1971).
 London: The Royal National Institute for the Blind - Ashkroft, S.C. and Henderson, F. (1963).
 Programmed Instruction in Braille.
 Pittsburgh : Stanwick House - Lowenfeld, B. (1969).
 Blind Children Learn to Read.
 Springfield: Charles C. Thomas - Mani, MNG (1997).
 Amazing Abacus.
 Coimbatore: SRVK Vidyalaya - Manual on Bharti Braille (1980).
 Dehradun: NIVH - Olson, Myrna R. (1981).
 Guidelines and Games for Teaching Efficient Braille Reading.
 New York: AFB - Proceedings: National Conference on Past and Present Status of Braille in India - (2001).
 New Delhi: All India Confederation of the Blind

-• Hampshire, Barry (1981).
-Working with Braille - A Study of Braille as a Medium of Communication.
-Geneva: UNESCO

-- Kusanjima, T. (1974).
+- Hampshire, Barry (1981).
+Working with Braille A Study of Braille as a Medium of Communication.
+Geneva: UNESCO - Kusanjima, T. (1974).
 Visual Reading and Braille Reading.
 New York: AFB - Mani, MNG (1992).
 Techniques of Teaching Blind Children.
 N.Delhi: Sterling Publishers - Mellor Michael C. (2006).
 Louis Braille A touch of Genius.
 Boston: National Braille Press

-B 11 A ORIENTATION AND MOBILITY
+B 11 (A) ORIENTATION AND MOBILITY

-Course Code: B 11 (a) Contact Hours: 60 Credits: 03 Notional Hours: 30
+Course Code: B 11(A)

+Credit: 03 Notional hours: 30 Marks: 75